-This Fast Ethernet port is recognized as first LAN interface in most OSs.
-It is compatible with IEEE802.3af Power over Ethernet standard (except power over datalines) and passive PoE (non-standard).
-The board accepts non-standard voltage input in wide range: from 11 to 60 V DC.
+This Fast Ethernet port is compatible with IEEE802.3af Power over Ethernet standard and PoE active (802.3af The board accepts non-standard voltage input in wide range: from 11 to 60 V DC.

 The RouterBOARD 51 power injector may be used to power the board with up to 100m (330 ft) long Ethernet cable.
 It is suggested to use 48V DC power for power over long cables because of better efficiency (less power is lost in the cable itself and power supply is more efficient on higher voltage).